Skip to main content

 Building a Config-Driven Model Selector

 Hardcoding ChatOpenAI(model="gpt-4o-mini") everywhere in your app is the same mistake as hardcoding database connection strings.
 When you need to change the model, you're hunting through files.
-A config-driven selector centralises that decision into one place.

 A simple model selector function